Shellyspike/Primo/Primo.Office.Pdf_en.md

 The element includes the following properties:

 1. **PDF**:
-   - Core — a component for processing the PDF file.
+   - Core — a element for processing the PDF file.
 Available options:
-      - Spire — the default component, does not require Adobe Acrobat installation.
+      - Spire — the default element, does not require Adobe Acrobat installation.
 Supports processing PDF documents without page limits and allows extracting forms, images, text, pages, and attachments with high speed and accuracy.
-      - Aspose — a component for processing and analyzing PDF documents without installing Adobe Acrobat.
+      - Aspose — a element for processing and analyzing PDF documents without installing Adobe Acrobat.
 Supports working with pages, forms, text, images, and other objects.
 Limitation: the document must not exceed 3 pages.
    - File path — the path to the PDF file.
 Example: `"C:\\Users\\user\\Documents\\test.pdf"`.
 By clicking the button ![alt text](image-4.png), you can specify the file path in the Explorer.
    - Password — the password to access the protected PDF document.
    - Secure password — a secure way to provide a password for accessing the PDF document.